Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: Is Seven Hills accredited?

 Seven Hills holds the highest accreditation possible by the California Association of Independent Schools (CAIS), a highly respected and valued organization within the educational community.
-Seven Hills is also a member of the NAIS (National Association of Independent Schools) and EBISA (East Bay Independent Schools Association).
+Seven Hills is also a member of the NAIS (National Association of Independent Schools) and ISSFBA (Independent Schools of the San Francisco Bay Area).

 • Q: How is the Seven Hills curriculum determined?